ohnadir/products-analysis/README.md

-# Getting Started with Create React App
+# Getting Started with EyeLiner Review Zone

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [EyeLiner Review Zone](https://quiet-baklava-e74b61.netlify.app/).

+* You can see a review of EyeLiner.
+* In the Top of home page review 3 customers reviews
+* In the Reviews Route describe all customers reviews one by one
+* Last of this project you can see some of react ReChart on DashBoard Route .

 ## Available Scripts